TSX Venture Exchange Stock Maintenance Bulletins

 TSX Venture Tier 2 Company

-Effective at 4:45 a.m.
-PST, August 05, 2021, trading in the shares of the Company was halted at the request of the Company, pending news; this regulatory halt is imposed by Investment Industry Regulatory Organization of Canada, the Market Regulator of the Exchange pursuant to the provisions of Section 10.9(1) of the Universal Market Integrity Rules.
+Effective at 9:00 a.m.
+PST, August 09, 2021, trading in the shares of the Company was halted pending Delisting; this regulatory halt is imposed by Investment Industry Regulatory Organization of Canada, the Market Regulator of the Exchange pursuant to the provisions of Section 10.9(1) of the Universal Market Integrity Rules.

 ________________________________________